404jv/semanaOmnisteck11/README.md

 ## 📕 About

-**Be The Hero** is a project that aims to help NGOs quickly, with just a few clicks you can become and lives will be saved.
+**Be The Hero** is a project that aims to help NGOs quickly, with just a few clicks you can become a hero and lives will be saved.

 ## 🦸‍♀️ What do NOGs do for society?